 The Modified Monash Model (MMM) defines whether a location is a metropolitan, rural, remote or very remote.
-MMM 1 is a major city and MMM 7 is very remote.
+MM 1 are metropolitan areas and MM 7 are very remote communities.
 More information on MMM areas can be found on the Department of Health and Aged Care website.

 Rural Generalist Fellowship registrars